A trailblazer in the practice of elder law in Virginia

 - Special Needs Alliance

-- Deacon, Sunday School Teacher, Chamberlayne Baptist Church.
+- Deacon and Sunday School Teacher, Chamberlayne Baptist Church